The Loudoun County appears to be headed toward a lawsuit over the contents of a Christmas display on the courthouse grounds. But why?

 It will be interesting to see if the Board of Supervisors pays as much attention to the opinion of County Attorney Jack Roberts, whose responsibility is to provide legal advice to the board.

-After Roberts met in closed session with the CGFC, the committee stuck to its guns on its plan, although one member, Roy Liggett, voted against displaying the nativity scene and menorah, in the interest of avoiding a lawsuit.
+After Roberts met in closed session with the CGFC, the committee stuck to its guns on its plan, although one member, Roy Liggett, , in the interest of avoiding a lawsuit.

 When CGFC chair Clint Good presented his committee’s recommendation to the finance committee, Broad Run District Supervisor Shawn Williams asked if the recommendation was consistent with the advice of the county attorney.
 Good twice refused to answer the question.
 If the answer had been “yes,” I have no doubt that he would have said so.
 In effect, his silence answered the question.